 cargo test runs additional checks as well.
 It will compile any examples

-you’ve included to ensure they are still compiles.
-It also run documentation
+you’ve included to ensure they still compile.
+It also runs documentation

-tests to ensure your code samples from documentation comments compiles.
+tests to ensure your code samples from documentation comments compile.

 Please see the testing guide in the Rust documentation for a general